LNRobertson/East_River/README.md

 Fill in missing precipitation weather data

-Supplement with free, high resolution weather forecasts (from Open-Meteo or similar) to predict future weather conditions.
+Supplement with free, high-resolution weather forecasts (from Open-Meteo or similar) to predict future weather conditions.

 Blend in alternate data like Active Water Heaters, ground moisture, public holiday and event data to flag days that could show atypical load patterns.